awsdocs/aws-freertos-docs/doc_source/userguide/security-pkcs.md

 OpenSSL 1.0.2g  1 Mar 2016
 ```

-The following steps are written with the assumption that you have used the aws configure command to configure the AWS CLI\.
+The following steps are written with the assumption that you have used the aws configure command to configure the AWS CLI\. \(See [ Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) for more information\.\)

 **Creating an AWS IoT thing based on a P\-256 client certificate**